Upcoming Grant Application Timeline

 2024 Grantmaking Process

-Black Legacy Fund's grant application opened on in August of 2024.
-The Grant Application Guidelines shared about eligibility, the application timeline and questions.
+Black Legacy Fund's grant application opened in August of 2024.
+The Grant Application Guidelines shared about eligibility and the application timeline.
 The advisory committee reviewed applications to make grant award decisions.
-In a virtual event, we shared more about the process, grant award recipients and heard feedback from community members.
+In a virtual event, we shared more about the process and grant award recipients and heard feedback from community members.

 Support the Fund Today